Quebec -> Personal tax credits -> Experienced worker tax credit

 The amount of the credit depends upon the eligible amount of work income.
 This is the amount by which the eligible work income of the individual exceeds the base amount of $5,000, to a maximum of $4,000 in 2015 ($3,000 in previous years).

-The March 26, 2015 budget announced changes to this tax credit beginning in the 2016 taxation year, and the March 17, 2016 Budget lowered the age of eligibility further.
-The age of eligibility will be lowered over a period of 2 years, from 65 to 63, and now to 62 in 2018.
-The maximum amount of eligible work income on which the tax credit is calculated will be increased gradually to $10,000 for all workers age 65 and over.
-The tax credit will also be reducible based on work income.
+The March 26, 2015 budget announced changes to this tax credit beginning in the 2016 taxation year, and the March 17, 2016 Budget lowered the age of eligibility further, as did the March 27, 2018 Budget.
+The maximum amount of eligible work income on which the tax credit is calculated is dependent on the worker's age.
 Eligible work income is reduced above a certain threshold - see example below.
-However, for a person who was 65 prior to the end of 2015, the amount of the tax credit will not be less than it would be using the 2015 calculation of the credit.

-The following table shows the maximum eligible work income above the first $5,000 based on a worker's age, and the planned increases.
+The following table shows the maximum eligible work income above the first $5,000 based on a worker's age, and the 2018 increases as per the Quebec 2018 Budget.

-There are special calculations for the years in which the age changes, and the credit is available for both ages.
+There are special calculations for the years in which the age changes,.
 There are also special rules for cases of bankruptcy.
-Details are in the Budget 2015 Additional Information on Fiscal Measures - see link at bottom of page.

 Eligible work income for the year includes the total of the following amounts included in the income of the individual on the tax return: